connexcs/docs/docs/card-management.md

 ![alt text][ccard-16]

-3. Name the customer card
+3. Enter a unique name for the customer card.
-4. Select the provider cards from the dropdown list, you can select more than one provider card
+4. Select the provider card(s) from the dropdown list.
+The list allows multiple providers to be selected for each customer.
-5. Select the desired currency
+5. Select the relevant currency.

 ![alt text][ccard-17]

-6. Click config>config>Change the Presentation to Inter/Intra/Indet under Force Presentation If you wish to enable LRN on the customer card you can do so from the Dialling option
+6. Click **Config>Config>Change** the Presentation to Inter/Intra/Indet under Force Presentation If you wish to enable LRN on the customer card you can do so from the Dialling option
-7. Select the provider cards under Dynamic routing, you can select more than one provider.
+7. Select the provider card(s) under **Dynamic routing**; remember, you can select more than one provider.
-8. Click Save
+8. Click **`Save`**.

 ![alt text][ccard-18]

-9. Click Upload> browse and select the rate card file
+9. Click **Upload>Browse** and select the rate card file

 ![alt text][ccard-19]